vidits-kth/py-itpp/README.md

 # py-itpp
-Python Wrappers over IT++
+Python library for signal processing and communications research.

 # Description
-py-itpp is a Python library mainly for signal processing and communications.
+py-itpp is a Python library for signal processing and communications.
 It is developed as a set of lightweight wrappers over the IT++ library (which is written in C++).
-The wrappers are use Boost.Python extensively and compile to a shared library that can be imported into Python.
+The wrappers use Boost.Python extensively and compile to a shared library that can be imported into Python.
+The py-itpp data structures can be easily converted to Numpy ndarrays for further processing and plotting.
+In addition to fast prototyping for signal processing and communications research, py-itpp is motivated by research into machine learning for communication systems.

 # Documentation
 py-itpp mimics the IT++ API, and as such the original documentation should suffice for documentation of the modules, functions, and data structures: http://itpp.sourceforge.net/4.3.1/modules.html.

-There are some exceptions to this rule, which are listed below:
+There are some exceptions to this rule as described in the wiki: https://github.com/vidits-kth/py-itpp/wiki/API-Notes
-IT++ Array class: Array is a template class, which is not supported in Python.
-However, py-itpp contains wrapper to the Array class along with a few pre-defined array types in Array.cpp (double, int, std::complex < double >), and new types may be defined in a similar manner.
-Note that py-itpp needs to be rebuilt every time a new Array type is added.

 # Installation
 Prerequisites: